15 Secrets Your Home Insurance Claim Adjuster Doesn't Want You to Know

 carballo/Adobe woman recording voice message

 If they’re requesting a recorded statement, again, stick to only the facts.
-Find out why and how it will be used.
-You can ask for a written statement instead to ensure all of what you say is clearly outlined.
+Find out why and how the recording will be used.
+You can ask to give a written statement instead to ensure you can outline everything clearly.

-And record yourself at the same time, providing that recorded statement.
+And provide that recorded statement in video form.
 That way, they can’t “cut and paste” the parts that make you look guilty.

 You don't have to share your medical records